ctcphon/Chonthicha_portfolio/README.md

-# Conthicha Phonsrirat - Data Analysis Portfolio
+# Conthicha Phonsrirat - Data Analyst Portfolio
 ### About

 I am interested in data analytics.
 I graduated from actuarial science in major Mathematics and Statistic (Thammasat university, December 2021).
 From my point of view, I found that data can do a lot of things.
 I see myself in the future working on data.